 - Place the cooked spinach on top of the tofu mixture, leaving about 1 inch on each side.
 Top with the sautéed mushrooms.
 Spread about 2 cups of the lentil/brown rice filling on top of the mushrooms, pressing lightly.

 - Once you have placed the filling it's time to cover it with the remaining tofu mixture, this is the most delicate step.
 Using wet hands, take a small amount of the tofu mixture in your hands and carefully cover the filling, little by little into an even thickness, making sure to press on the edges to enclose the filling.
 When the filling is fully covered, carefully rub it with wet hands to smooth the top.

 - In a small bowl, combine one tablespoon of maple syrup with one tablespoon of soy sauce.
 Brush the tofurkey with the glaze.

 - Cover with aluminum foil and bake for about 50 minutes.
 Bake uncovered for another 5 minutes until the top is golden brown, let cool 5 minutes before serving.

 - Serve with green beans, mashed potato or peppercorn sauce.
 I found the roast tastes even better the next day.

-To serve in a baking dish (optional): Preheat oven to 350°F. In a large baking dish, combine 1 and 1/2 cup of water with 1 tbsp soy sauce.
-Add one finely chopped shallot, 6-8 small onions, one carrot cut into matchsticks, some chestnuts and 1/4 tsp oregano.
+- To serve in a baking dish (optional): Preheat oven to 350°F. In a large baking dish, combine 1 and ½ cup of water with 1 tablespoon soy sauce.
+Add one finely chopped shallot, 6-8 small onions, one carrot cut into matchsticks, some chestnuts and ¼ teaspoon oregano.
 Bake for about 20 minutes.
 Remove from the oven and place the cooked tofurkey in the middle of the baking dish, cover with foil and bake for another 15 minutes, just to reheat the tofurkey.
 The tofurkey roast will absorb some of the sauce and the tofu crust will be softer, even more delicious!